Foundation Repair Dictionary

 Heave tends to matter most when soil moisture increases unevenly beneath the structure.
 Identifying and managing moisture sources is often more important than the amount of movement itself.

-• Hydrostatic pressure refers to the force exerted by water when it is held against a surface, such as foundation walls below grade.
-This pressure increases as water depth increases.
+The force exerted by water when it is held against a surface, such as foundation walls below grade.
+This pressure increases as water depth increases and can contribute to wall bowing, cracking, and leakage.

 I